The Gravity of Becoming

 - The ultimate luxury is the opportunity to struggle on purpose.

-And you — you are for becoming.
+And you.
+You are for becoming.
 The river doesn't ask where it's going.
 It just flows.

 Flow.